FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 longer summer photoperiods, and exploit habitats at depth subject to photoperiod attenuation.

-### PAR Levels {.unnumbered}
+### Growth Responses to Peak PAR Responses {.unnumbered}

-The representative of HLI clade, *P. marinus* MED4, was able to grow under all PAR levels, so long as the photoperiod was longer than 4 h, although growth rate were slower under the lowest PAR level of 30 µmol photons m^-2^ s^-1^.
-Considering the range of PAR levels that MED4 can utilize, it is reasonable to suggest that MED4 can inhabit not just shallow depths, where light levels are high, but also deeper regions characterized by lower light levels, subject to the limitation of a photoperiod of at least 4 h even after depth attenuation.
+The representative of HLI clade, *P. marinus* MED4, was able to grow under all PAR levels, so long as the photoperiod was longer than 4 h, although growth rates were slow under the lowest PAR level of 30 µmol photons m^-2^ s^-1^.
+Considering the range of PAR levels that MED4 can utilize, it is reasonable to suggest that MED4 can inhabit not just shallow depths, where light levels are high, but also deeper regions characterized by lower light levels, subject to the limitation of a photoperiod of at least 4 h even after depth attenuation of light.
 The photo regimes of winter temperate zones, due to shorter photoperiods, exclude MED4 from growth at all depths, however temperate photoperiods and light levels for the remainder of the year are adequate to support growth.